Textualize/textual/docs/guide/command_palette.md

   Plays the terminal bell, by calling [`App.bell`][textual.app.App.bell].

-## Command sources
+## Command providers

-To add your own command(s) to the command palette, first define a [`command.Source`][textual.command.Source] class then add it to the [`COMMAND_SOURCES`][textual.app.App.COMMAND_SOURCES] class var on your app.
+To add your own command(s) to the command palette, define a [`command.Provider`][textual.command.Provider] class then add it to the [`COMMANDS`][textual.app.App.COMMANDS] class var on your `App` class.

 Let's look at a simple example which adds the ability to open Python files via the command palette.

-The following example will display a blank screen initially, but if you hit ++ctrl+space++ and start typing the name of a Python file, it will show the command to open it.
+The following example will display a blank screen initially, but if you bring up the command palette and start typing the name of a Python file, it will show the command to open it.

 !!! tip